© 2026 Canadian Malnutrition Task Force

 National Survey of Current Malnutrition Practices in Canadian Hospitals 2022

-The Canadian Malnutrition Task Force (CMTF) and Dr. Heather Keller (University of Waterloo) are conducting a national survey to gain an understanding of current practices around malnutrition in Canadian hospitals.
+The Canadian Malnutrition Task Force (CMTF) and Dr. Heather Keller (University of Waterloo) conducted an online national survey in 2022 to gain an understanding of current practices around malnutrition in Canadian hospitals.

 National Survey Publication 2023